 Finally, if you’re not a British citizen but are applying to stay in the UK, your HIV test result will not count against you, whatever the result.

-It’s never a good idea to be unsure of your HIV status.
+It’s always a good idea to be sure of your HIV status.
 Testing puts you in control and, thanks to treatment, could stop you from getting seriously ill and even save your life.

 Perhaps your HIV status is not what you think it is.
 A test will let you know and if you have a ‘rapid HIV test’ you don’t have to wait days for a result.